 - Philippine passport renewal

 - Philippine Consulate in Calgary: Services Offered

 - Get a Special Power of Attorney (SPA) at PCG in Calgary

 Don’t plan yet your visit to the PCG Calgary; make sure to read the rest of the post.

 I was fortunate to receive a copy of the press release of the Consulate from Centre for Newcomers of Calgary that offers various immigrant services.

 I used to spend my weekends at the centre.
 (FYI: caregivers in Calgary should take advantage of the programs offered by the centre.
 It’s also a great place to meet new friends. )

 So I digress a little.
 But let’s focus now on getting the passport.

-Option #1: Make an appointment to get or renew a Philippine passport.
+Step 1: The applicants from Alberta and Saskatchewan has to book an online appointment to get or renew a Philippine passport.